 Qualifying for entry-level jobs in technology

-Studying at MTI gives you valuable hands-on experience and a working knowledge of most types of computer hardware and many applications.
+Studying at Campus gives you valuable hands-on experience and a working knowledge of most types of computer hardware and many applications.
 It’s the solid foundation you to need to be able to service and maintain computer systems and networks for small businesses as well as large corporations.

 Once you receive your Technical Support Specialist diploma and earn CompTIA A+ certification, you are qualified for positions such as: